 This course is the “Owner’s manual” for your bike, showing you how to fine-tune bike fit, do easy maintenance and simple adjustments, and some quick fixes for common mishaps.

-Bike Basics 2 Wheel care and how to fix a flat
+Bike Basics 2 Wheel care, and how to fix a flat tire

-Bike Basics 3 Brake assessment and adjustments, and cable maintenance
+Bike Basics 3 Brake adjustments, and cable maintenance

-Bike Basics 4 All about shifting and maintenance of chain and gears
+Bike Basics 4 Shifting gears, and chain maintenance